Intego Review: Quick Expert Summary

 Mac Washing Machine Secure X9

-Mac Washing Machine Secure X9 lets you protect 1 or 3 Macs.
+Mac Washing Machine Secure X9 lets you protect 1 or 3 Macs, and it includes the cybersecurity protection as well as the Mac clean-up tools.
 This package contains:

 - Mac Washing Machine